What Are Comprehensive Dental Exams?

 Who Should Receive Dental Exams?

 Children, teens, and adults of every age should receive dental exams on a routine basis.
 Some of the most common oral problems, such as periodontal disease and cavities, may not show signs or symptoms you can readily see.
 When oral problems are caught early, they can often be treated more conservatively and with less invasive treatment options.
-While dental exams are generally performed twice each year, during regular dental cleaning visits, they may also be necessary to evaluate specific areas of concern or emergency dentistry needs.
+While dental exams in Chester Springs, PA, are generally performed twice each year, during regular dental cleaning visits, they may also be necessary to evaluate specific areas of concern or emergency dentistry needs.

 If you require a follow-up visit or need restorative care, our team will help you schedule your procedure at a time most convenient for you.
 Dental exams are generally performed on a twice-yearly basis during routine dental cleaning (prophylaxis) services at our Chester Springs, PA practice.
 To keep your smile healthy between visits, our dentists recommend that you follow a good oral hygiene routine each day.
 Our team will be happy to demonstrate ideal brushing and flossing techniques during your dental exam and cleaning appointment.